 These are just a few cases but hopefully they will raise awareness of things to look out for.

 Remove any power strip, surge protector or battery backup and plug directly to the wall outlet.
 If that does not correct the issue, consider placing ferrite cores on each cable that connects to the screen: https://amzn.to/2XDpH0O

 CNC machines and vfds/spindles should not be used on a gfci outlet.

 Another item that can add to EMI is wear on the Makita router brushes.
 The more worn the brushes are, the harder the router must work and also adds more arcing and therefore more EMI or disconnects.
-When in doubt, change the brushes: https://amzn.to/41D5RyK
+When in doubt, change the brushes: Amazon.com

 create a tremendous amount of static electricity, a large source of EMI.
 Grounding your vacuum (usually with coper wire) can help alleviate this potential source.

 - To Test, remove the vacuum from the machine and run without it.
 If it is successful, the vacuum is adding emi/static and need to be grounded.

 Symptoms of not connecting correctly, touch doesn’t work and screen flickers black.

 *We do not recommend having any part of the CNC plugged into a GFCI outlet or breaker.